Luismahou/grunt-hashres/README.md

 }
 ```
 The way this task works follows my workflow: I only hash the .js and .css files of my production release files, which are first both uglified and minified.
-If you want to hash a different set of files for a different environment, simply add another subtask unders ```hashres```.
+If you want to hash a different set of files for a different environment, simply add another subtask under ```hashres```.

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [grunt][grunt].